Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 This doesn't mean though that you can't start early to train some basics to some young pups.
 It just means that young pups may struggle with certain more advanced or complex exercises such as holding longer stays or doing several steps of attention heeling in a distracting environment and this is to a good extent because they have shorter attention spans.

-Training Impulse Control to Dogs
+Training Impulse Control in Dogs

-So how do we train dogs this important skill?
+So how do we train dogs in this important skill?
 First of all, we need our dogs to receive a good level of basic training.
 We, therefore, need our dogs to know how to sit, lie down, heel and stay.
 A dog who knows how to sit or lie down, after all, cannot be dispensing paw prints all over your neighbor's suit or stealing that slice of cheese from your friend's plate the moment he turns around.

 The goal of this article is to, therefore, provide your dog with a solid foundation of impulse control exercises for both indoor life and life in the great outdoors.